 Which is the best model to consider?

 There’s not really a specific answer to this question.
 The final answer will entirely depend on the potential buyer’s personal preference, budget as well as the hauling requirements.
 I advise you to sit down and make a detailed list of what you really need.
-If your final assessment leads you to a conclusion that a tri axle trailer is the best option, go and visit a reliable trailer dealer and negotiate a good price.
+If your final assessment leads you to the conclusion that a tri-axle trailer is the best option, go and visit a reliable trailer dealer and negotiate a good price.